Roland Rivers III: Early life and education

-Rivers decided to return to Slippery Rock for his senior season rather than declare for the 2019 NFL Draft.
+Rivers decided to return to Slippery Rock for his senior season rather than declare for the 2019 NFL draft.
 He was not allowed to be on a scholarship, due to being only a part-time student, and was not allowed to watch film or train with teammates.
 When unable to participate in team practices, he trained by himself to prepare for the season.
 Roper left that season for Northern Iowa, and Adam Neugebauer became the quarterbacks coach.
 Neugebauer brought an innovative system which ran solely through the quarterback, similar to what Rivers had been under at Valdosta State in 2016.
 Rivers had his best season in 2019, leading Slippery Rock to a 13–1 record while throwing for 4,460 yards and 52 touchdowns.
 Additionally, he recorded 700 rushing yards and nine scores on the ground.
 Rivers helped the school advance to the semifinals of the Division II playoffs, which was the farthest they had gone since 1998.

 After the season ended, Rivers was given numerous accolades.
 He was named the Don Hansen National Player of the Year, a first-team Division II All-American by Associated Press (AP), Brian Westbrook Regional Player of the Year, and was awarded the Harlon Hill Trophy, given to the best player in Division II.
 He became the first winner of the award from Slippery Rock in history, as well as the first winner from the PSAC west division.
 In just 26 games across two seasons at Slippery Rock, Rivers had set several team records, including: most passing touchdowns (80), most total yards of offense per game (326.1), highest completion percentage (63.3), and best passing efficiency (164.1).
 He finished his collegiate career with 686 passes completed on 1,107 attempts, 9,041 yards and 99 total touchdowns thrown.
 He also ran for 1,723 yards on 434 attempts and scored 20 touchdowns.

 College statistics

 Professional career

-Rivers went unselected in the 2020 NFL Draft.
+Rivers went unselected in the 2020 NFL draft.
 Due to the COVID-19 pandemic, he did not receive the opportunity to tryout with any team during the season.
 He finally received a chance in March 2021, being selected to attend CAMP by Hub Football, where players could show their talents to NFL coaches.
 Afterwards, he received an invite to the rookie camp of the Pittsburgh Steelers, but did not sign.

+Pittsburgh Maulers

 In May 2022, Rivers was signed by the Pittsburgh Maulers of the United States Football League (USFL), who had compiled a 1–5 record by this point.
 He started in the seventh game of the season, completing 18 of 38 passes for 218 yards and one touchdown in a loss to the New Jersey Generals.
 He appeared in three other games as a backup, finishing the season with four games played, 32 completions out of 64 attempts, and 366 passing yards along with two touchdowns and an interception.
 He was released after the season on January 2, 2023.